aravind-mora/DefexVision/README.md

 # DefexVision
-An AI-powered defect detection system using YOLOv8, OpenCV, and Firebase
+An AI-powered defect detection system using YOLOv8, OpenCV